hunt-genes/PPU-GenEpi/Day3/README.md

 ```

-Which P-value threshold generates the "best-fit" PRS?"
+**???
+Which P-value threshold generates the "best-fit" PRS?"**

-How much phenotypic variation does the "best-fit" PRS explain?"
+**???
+How much phenotypic variation does the "best-fit" PRS explain?"**

 # 4. Visualising the PRS results